Questions for you:

 About the image

 There are three images here.
-The background is a picture of the Rosetta Stone which I took in the British Museum.
-The statue is in Herculaneum and I took the photo on a holiday in Italy a few years ago.
-The ship at the bottom is a 16th Century depiction of the ill-fated Tudor warship Mary Rose.
+The background is a picture of an Egyptian sarcophagus which I took in the British Museum.
+The statue is in Herculaneum, and I took the photo on a holiday in Italy in 2019.
+The ship at the bottom is a 16th-century depiction of the ill-fated Tudor warship Mary Rose.

 Drawing of the Mary Rose by Anthony Anthony from The Anthony Roll held at the British Library.